LogtalkDotOrg/logtalk3/manuals/sources/libraries/overview.rst

 Some code in this library is based on public domain Prolog code, in particular, code adopted from the Edinburgh Prolog library.
-The definition of predicate ``reverse/2`` in object list is from Richard O'Keefe and can be found in its book "The Craft of Prolog".
+The definition of the predicate ``reverse/2`` in the ``list`` object is from Richard O'Keefe and can be found in its book "The Craft of Prolog".

 Some elements of this library are inspired by Richard O'Keefe library proposal available at: